2024 | Understanding Marketplace Health Insurance: Terms & Definitions to Know

 Moving Forward

 This is not an exhaustive list, but this covers all the basics you need to know to successfully navigate the Marketplace.
 Knowing health insurance terminology is a great start to helping clients optimize their healthcare coverage, and definitely makes the Open Enrollment process for the Marketplace less daunting.
 Just like you learn the lingo to properly equip yourself to optimize clients’ healthcare costs, you can also equip yourself to be a more well-rounded comprehensive financial advisor who offers healthcare planning by utilizing tools and strategies.
 But where to start?
-Look no further than Caribous’ HealthPlanner software.
-Our healthcare planning software takes the heavy lifting off of you, the advisor, and simplifies the process for your clients too.
+Look no further than Caribous’ healthcare planning software, HealthPlanner.
+Our software takes the heavy lifting off of you, the advisor, and simplifies the process for your clients too.
 Schedule a call with me to learn how HealthPlanner can support you during Marketplace Open Enrollment and beyond.

 Download "Caribou Case Study: J.L.
 Bainbridge & Co."